Model Profiles#

 and throughput

-respectively in the model manifest included with the NIM.
+respectively in the profile name and the model manifest file included with the NIM.

 latency